striezel/corona/readme.md

 ## Data source

+The tool uses the data provided by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University provided at
+<https://github.com/CSSEGISandData/COVID-19> and queries the data via the API
+provided by disease.sh at <https://disease.sh/docs/>.

-The tool uses the data provided by the European Centre for Disease Prevention and Control (ECDC) at
+Earlier versions of the tool used the data provided by the European Centre for Disease Prevention and Control (ECDC) at
 <https://data.europa.eu/euodp/data/dataset/covid-19-coronavirus-data>.

+For more information see the [readme file in the data/ directory](./data/readme.md).

 ## Status